“Women play a role in the peace process and governance. We must uplift women in our

 Community Engagement Grants:

-Building on discussions held, lessons learned, and skills gained from the “Challenging Bias Against Women, Girls and the LGBTI Community” global workshop, ten selected Sites of Conscience will develop a social media or digital advocacy campaign to highlight commonly held biases about women or the LGBTI community in their context.
+Building on discussions held, lessons learned, and skills gained from the “Challenging Bias Against Women, Girls and the LGBTI Community” global workshop, eight selected Sites of Conscience developed a social media or digital advocacy campaign to highlight commonly held biases about women or the LGBTI community in their context.

-These community engagement grants – collectively entitled “Virtual Advocacy In Support of Women, Girls and the LGBTI Community” – will equip ten selected members with the practical skills to launch low-cost, high-impact local advocacy campaigns that shine a light on discrimination, increase understanding and foster new levels of social cohesion for these groups.
-Advocacy campaigns may include mediums such as social media, WhatsApp, radio, and television to reach a designated audience, including youth, community leaders and/or local residents.
+Supported by the Coalition, these community engagement grants – collectively entitled “Virtual Advocacy In Support of Women, Girls and the LGBTI Community” – equipped selected members with the funds and practical skills to launch low-cost, high-impact local advocacy campaigns that shine a light on discrimination, increase understanding and foster new levels of social cohesion for these groups.
+Advocacy campaigns could include mediums such as social media, WhatsApp, radio, and television to reach a designated audience, including youth, community leaders and/or local residents.